ros-navigation/navigation2/nav2_smac_planner/lattice_primitives/README.md

 **trajectory_distinctness_ratio** (float)

-A pruning parameter that determines the spatial density of the motion primitive library by defining a dynamic distance threshold based on a trajectory's length.
+A pruning parameter that determines the spatial density of the motion primitive library by defining a dynamic distance similarity threshold based on a trajectory's length.
 A higher ratio results in a sparser, more computationally efficient lattice, while a lower ratio provides denser options.
 Taking a minimum turning radius of 2.0m as an example, the images below illustrate the difference in primitive density between ratios of 0.3, 0.5, and 0.9.

 0.3: